Wheest/wheest.github.io/_posts/2026-02-14-mahnoz_police.md

 But when I looked beyond the surface, it was very shocking and frustrating for me to deal with those accounts on a daily basis, and that these issues exist in the UK as much as they do in other parts of the world.
-It also helped me realise how seemingly gender neutral policies are not as neutral as they seem.
+It also helped me realise how seemingly gender-neutral policies are not as neutral as they seem.

 **Thank you Dr Dr Mahnoz**

 Thank you Dr Perry Josef Gee Gibson.

+[^1]: "Polis" is a Scots term for police.